 Family and friends were the first major donors to the effort and largely sustained it while I, together with a small group of committed volunteers, wrestled with how to "cross borders" and take the best skills of a wide variety of lawyers from around the world and fashion them into a useful tools in developing regions, regions emerging from conflict or regions in or contemplating transition.

-Over the years, we progressed from 500 sq. ft of office space donated by my own firm to now 6,000+ sq. feet with a fifteen staff, interns and volunteers in-house.
+Over the years, we progressed from 500 sq. ft of office space donated by my own firm to headquarters in Connecticut with volunteers, interns and staff in Washington DC, New York and London.
 We have carefully constructed an organization that has managed, framed and met the legal profession's commitment to give back on a global level.
 LWOB has worked hard to cultivate a diverse array of pro bono legal resources, rule of law operations strategies and "outside the box" innovative programs and modules.We work with lawyers from every sector; from the major international firms to solo and small firm practitioners.

 LWOB represents one of the few of its kind--an international initiative whose work is anchored by volunteer lawyers working pro bono from around the world with a singular common objective--to cross borders to make a difference.